The Bankrate promise

 Major card networks such as Visa and Mastercard invest billions of dollars into secure, reliable payment networks.
 This bill would take away many of their economic incentives for doing this important work.

 “The proposed routing mandates on credit cards will shift billions in consumer spending to less secure, less innovative, and higher-risk transactions that would weaken America’s payment system and put consumers in a vulnerable position,” explained Jeff Tassey, board chairman of the Electronic Payments Coalition.
-“The proposed legislation will lead to even more private consumer information being made available to foreign networks in countries like China and Russia.”
+“The proposed legislation will lead to even more private consumer information being made available to foreign networks.”

 Access to credit